katieirenec/katieirenec.github.io/teaching.md

 The materials for Cohort Enrichment are being compiled on the [Cohort Enrichment Website](https://sites.google.com/a/csumb.edu/fys-cs/) (still incomplete).

 <a id="pltl"></a>
-### Peer-led Team Learning
+## Peer-led Team Learning

-I train and manage about 20 Peer Leaders each semester, who guide students through weekly Peer-Led Team Learning workshops for introductory computer science courses.
+I trained and managed about 30 Peer Leaders each semester, who guide students through weekly Peer-Led Team Learning workshops for introductory computer science courses.
 In these workshops, 4-10 students solve a challenging packet of problems collaboratively with their classmates, while the Peer Leader facilitates and guides discussion.

 View the [CSUMB Peer-Led Team Learning website](https://sites.google.com/a/csumb.edu/cs-pltl/) for more information.
 A website with all my PLTL materials is in progress.

 <a id="ta"></a>
-### TA++
+## TA++

 I have created an organizational structure for computer science TAs at CSUMB called TA++.
 A TA++ is a TA...and more.
 TA++s do typical TA duties, but also come together for weekly training activities focused on more effective methods of supporting somputer science instruction.
 TA++s for introductory programming classes lead Peer-Led Team Learning sessions in addition to regular TA duties.

 Check out the [TA++ website](https://sites.google.com/a/csumb.edu/taplusplus/) for more details.
 Information about how to replicate the TA++ program is coming soon.

 <a id="other"></a>
-### Other projects:
+## Other projects:

 * [ACM CS 2013 Curriculum Guidelines organizers](https://docs.google.com/spreadsheets/d/1kKpr4QBuA4__FREyXBNL-JvqMCIp0Av0AZ1TpTK3orw/edit?usp=sharing)
 * Git diagrams for Open Source Comes to Campus